Introduction

 The following defects are caused by natural forces:

-(a) Knots: When a tree grows, many of its branches fall and the stump of these branches in the trunk is covered.
-In the sawn pieces of timber the stump of fallen branches appear as knots.
-Knots are dark and hard pieces.
-Grains are distorted in this portion.
-Figure 9 shows some varieties of knots.
-If the knot is intact with surrounding wood, it is called live knot.
-If it is not held firmly it is dead knot.
+(a) Knots: As a tree grows, many branches fall off, and the tree covers the stumps of these branches in its trunk.
+When workers saw the timber, these branch stumps appear as knots.
+Knots appear as dark, hard pieces where the grain distorts.
+Figure 9 shows some types of knots.
+If the knot stays firmly attached to the surrounding wood, we call it a live knot.
+If it loosens or falls out, we call it a dead knot.

 (b) Shakes: The shakes are cracks in the timber which appear due to excessive heat, frost or twisting due to wind during the growth of a tree.
 Depending upon the shape and the positions shakes can be classified as star shake, cup shake, ring shakes and heart shakes [Ref.
 Fig 10].